-As a pre-med student, you might find yourself pursuing extracurricular activities and work opportunities you aren’t really interested in when trying to puff up your medical school resume.
+As a pre-med student, you might pursue extracurricular activities and work opportunities you aren’t interested in when trying to puff up your medical school resume.
 But experts will tell you that’s being counterproductive.
 Others will try making up for their early school years by trying to participate in more “meaningful” activities during the last year.

 However, just like running a marathon, you should be well prepared for medical school.
 For some, this will mean scoring high in their GPA and MCAT, while for others, it might mean participating in research or volunteering in their communities.